1997 CONCACAF Cup Winners Cup: Caribbean Zone

 planned, they were added to the second round of the central zone.

 Final round

-Originally scheduled for March 1998 in Dallas with as quarterfinals Necaxa vs. Olimpia and Platense vs. Municipal; winners of the first were to play Cruz Azul in the semifinal; winners of the second were to play Dallas Burn in the second semifinal.
-Format was changed for "scheduling and technical reasons".
+The final round was originally scheduled for March 1998 in Dallas with quarterfinal fixtures of Necaxa–Olimpia and Platense–Municipal; winners of the first were to play Cruz Azul in the semifinal, while winners of the second were to play Dallas Burn in the second semifinal.
+The format was changed for "scheduling and technical reasons".